 Advantages: I’m a pretty serious person, and Franklin Park has a fun, laid-back vibe.
 So there’s this symbiosis happening at the readings, I think, between the straightforward programming – a bunch of great writers get up at the mic and read their amazing work – and the venue.
 We’ve got an incredible, dedicated, enthusiastic audience that loves lit and liquor – they’re coming because they enjoy the authors and the bar (especially our $4 draft special).
 Also, people wander in, unaware of our programming, and end up staying for the readings.
 I’m very grateful to Franklin Park’s generous owners who give us the space for a few hours each month and for the bar’s super accommodating staff.

-Disadvantages: All the typical bar noise distractions – clinking glasses, the dishwasher, the HVAC system whooshing on and off, and chatter filtering in from outside.
+Disadvantages: All the typical bar noise distractions – clinking glasses, the dishwasher, the HVAC system whooshing on and off which needs repair from Nor Tech Services one can see more here to learn abut their services and chatter filtering in from outside.
 The incredibly patient servers are very supportive, but they have to do their job, so they’re weaving through the crowd and opening and closing this heavy glass door leading into the adjoining courtyard throughout the readings.
 Sometimes I’ll be at a reading at Bookcourt, for example, envious of the silence and lack of interruptions.
 Bookstore employees are focused on selling books and showcasing authors, while bar workers have to prioritize getting customers their food and drinks in a timely manner.